 Equal parts marketing catchphrase and mission statement, a presidential campaign slogan encapsulates a candidate’s political brand and serves as a rallying cry for supporters.
-While this year’s relatively bland offerings—Barack Obama’s “Forward” and Mitt Romney’s “Believe in America”—are unlikely to have lasting resonance, here are 10 memorable campaign slogans that have propelled winning candidates to the White House.
+As Americans vote for their next president, explore 10 memorable campaign slogans that have propelled candidates to the White House.

 1. “Tippecanoe and Tyler Too”